1,050 years ago

 Danish newspapers resumed publication as printers ended a four-month strike for increased pay and benefits.

-Larry Doby, 22, became the first Negro player in the American League, three months after Jackie Robinson had broke the colour line with the Brooklyn Dodgers.
+Larry Doby, 22, became the first Negro player in the American League, three months after Jackie Robinson had broken the colour line with the Brooklyn Dodgers.
 Mr. Doby struck out as a pinch hitter with the Cleveland Indians in the 7th inning of the Indians' 6-5 loss to the Chicago White Sox before 14,655 fans at Comiskey Park in Chicago.

 Bobby Doerr, Jake Jones, and Roy Partee each drove in 2 runs for the Boston Red Sox as they edged the Washington Nationals 7-6 before 17,050 fans at Fenway Park in Boston.
 Mickey singled in a run for Washington in the 1st inning and hit a solo home un in the 3rd.
 Early Wynn, normally a pitcher with the Nationals, led off the 7th inning as a pinch hitter, and homered.
 Joe Dobson started on the mound for Boston and allowed 9 hits and 6 earned runs in 6+ innings, but was still the winning pitcher; Earl Johnson pitched 3 scoreless innings to get the save.